By Richard Rost 4 months ago

 Restart Access.
 Close and restart your database.

 Restart All Access Databases.
 Close and restart any and all Access databases.
+You may also want to check the Windows Task Manager and make sure that all instances of Access are closed.

 Restart Office.
 Close and restart any open Microsoft Office Applications.
 They share DLLs so even a misbehaving Excel file can keep Access doing weird things.